Add To Favorites

 Crazy quilting refers to the fabric art of piecing together many different bits of fabric in a variety of colors, shapes and textures into a patchwork blanket.
 These quilts used a variety of fabrics, pieces of clothing, leftovers from other projects and fancy embellishments.
 The crazy quilt fad lasted from the late 1800’s until the early 1920’s.

-Look at images of crazy quilts created during this era.
+Students look at images of crazy quilts created during this era.
 What fabrics and embellishments were included in these textile arts?
 What colors were incorporated?
 Why did women embrace this fad?

 To create a paper crazy quilt, use a dark-colored crayon to make a loose scribble design on a piece of construction paper.
 This will outline the blocks of your quilt.